isomerpages/tp-virtualcampus/pages/privacy.md

 7. Please contact Temasek Polytechnic's Student Development & Alumni Affairs by telephone at (65) 6780 5390 or email ngching@tp.edu.sg if you:

-  a. have any enquires or feedback on our data protection policies and procedures,
+  * have any enquires or feedback on our data protection policies and procedures,

-  b. need more information on or access to the data which you have provided to us in the past.
+  * need more information on or access to the data which you have provided to us in the past.